Data Privacy Policy

 Transfers to third countries

 If we process data in a third country (i.e., outside the European Union (EU) or the European Economic Area (EEA)) or if this occurs in the context of using the services of third parties or disclosing or transferring data to third parties, this will only take place if it is necessary to fulfill our (pre-)contractual obligations, on the basis of your consent, a legal obligation, or based on our legitimate interests.
 Subject to legal or contractual permissions, we process or have the data processed in a third country only if the special requirements of Art.
 44 ff.
 GDPR are met.
-This means, for example, that processing is carried out on the basis of special guarantees, such as the officially recognized determination of a level of data protection equivalent to that of the EU (e.g., for the USA through the "Privacy Shield") or compliance with officially recognized special contractual obligations (so-called "standard contractual clauses").
+This means, for example, that processing is carried out on the basis of special guarantees, such as the officially recognized determination of an adequate level of data protection equivalent to that of the EU or compliance with officially recognized special contractual obligations (so-called "Standard Contractual Clauses (SCCs)") coupled with supplementary technical and organizational measures.

 Rights of data subjects